 Travel is still mostly limited to within our own borders and the 2021 dry season is just getting started.
 Now is the time to give in to your wanderlust.
 Make your African adventure dream come true on home soil.
-An authentic off-grid wilderness experience awaits.
+An authentic off-grid wilderness experience in one of South Africa’s biggest game reserves awaits.

-You might have visited this world-class big five game reserve before.
+You might have visited this world-class Big 5 game reserve before (for the uninitiated, Africa’s Big 5 refers to the lion, leopard, rhinoceros, elephant, and African buffalo).
 However, you might have never seen it from this angle.

 Tucked away in the Kruger National Park wilderness lay two magnificent guided self-drive 4×4 eco trails.
 Both were designed with the more adventurous tourist in mind.

-The Lebombo and Mafunyane 4×4 eco trails were not created to challenge your vehicle or chase big five sightings.
+The Lebombo and Mafunyane 4×4 eco trails were not created to challenge your vehicle or chase Big 5 sightings.
 However, they give tourists a true wilderness experience.
 Thanks to them, rarely seen remote areas can be accessed.

 Both eco trails are self-catering and isolated.
 This means that there are no facilities.
 You have got to be self-reliant in this undisturbed paradise.
 You’ll need to supply your own camping gear, food, water and firewood.

 Continue reading for expert packing tips and a list of what to bring.

 the Lebombo 4×4 Eco Trail weaves in and out of more than 30 different habitats along the length of the park.
 Boasting a large diversity of fauna and flora, it’s considered to be one of South Africa’s top 4×4 eco trails.